 May the Lord bless you abundantly.
 Since the establishment of our school, it was our first time to receive a donation that completely revolutionised our curriculum.
 With this precious gift, a new leaf has been opened for the development of our school.
 With such a donation, we will never be the same again.”

-It is so encouraging that tools, books, sewing machines and haberdashery that get thrown away in our country can be so life changing and appreciated overseas.
-We could have hardly dare believe that our shipment to a small struggling school in Zimbabwe would inspire so many to achieve so much.
+It is so encouraging that tools, books, sewing machines and haberdashery that get thrown away in our country can be so life-changing and appreciated overseas.
+We could have hardly dared believe that our shipment to a small struggling school in Zimbabwe would inspire so many to achieve so much.